 The Lords Public Services Committee has previously encouraged the government to go further and suggested that it “should ensure that sufficient financial support for those caring for their kin is provided regardless of whether the arrangement is formal or informal, and that it is consistent across England.
 Additional funding should be allocated to local authorities to provide this support in the immediate future.”
 In addition, the previous Education Committee acknowledged that “many kinship carers live in poverty, and many begin looking after a child in a time of crisis.
 The case for additional financial support for kinship carers, as well as ‘kinship leave’ on par with Adoption Leave must be reviewed”.

-The government’s descriptions of the trial to date also suggest an ambition to evidence how improved financial support might increase the number of children living in kinship care by diverting children from the local authority care system, echoing the government’s wider children’s social care objectives articulated through other provisions included within the Children’s Wellbeing and Schools Bill and the Keeping Children Safe, Helping Families Thrive policy paper.
-This, however, will be a much more difficult challenge given how the mechanics of the system effectively dictate children’s initial entry to the care system when deemed at risk of significant harm by the local authority and the absence of any well-supported kinship care routes which are not predicated on the child having spent some time in local authority care.
-As such, this isolated trial of a financial allowance is unlikely to deliver the right testing ground to evidence initial diversion from care and could risk kinship families being pushed down routes which have long-term implications for eligibility for other practical and emotional support.
+On the latter point above, we had raised concerns over the government’s earlier ambition to evidence how improved financial support might increase the number of children living in kinship care by diverting children from the local authority care system, echoing the government’s wider children’s social care objectives articulated through other provisions included within the Children’s Wellbeing and Schools Bill and the Keeping Children Safe, Helping Families Thrive policy paper.
+This would be a much more difficult challenge given how the mechanics of the system effectively dictate children’s initial entry to the care system when deemed at risk of significant harm by the local authority and the absence of any well-supported kinship care routes which are not predicated on the child having spent some time in local authority care.
+As such, any isolated trial of a financial allowance would be unlikely to deliver the right testing ground to evidence initial diversion from care and could risk kinship families being pushed down routes which have long-term implications for eligibility for other practical and emotional support, as we have too raised in the context of a new legal duty on local authorities to offer Family Group Decision Making (FGDM).

 We welcome those local authorities who have followed the evidence and already deliver leading practice in financially supporting special guardians and other kinship carers.
 Elsewhere, guidance on the provision of financial support for kinship carers continues to be misunderstood and delivered poorly – and sometimes unlawfully – in practice, leading to highly variable experiences for kinship carers and leaving local authorities open to legal challenge, evident in a number of recent successful judicial challenges and Ombudsman complaint decisions.

-We urge the Department for Education to work at pace to confirm plans for the kinship allowance trial so that kinship carers across England can understand how it might impact them and how it might inform a wider rollout in the future.
-However, we ultimately want to see a commitment made by the government to legislate for and appropriately fund a consistent offer of financial allowances nationally for kinship carers.
+We urge the Department for Education to work transparently and at pace to roll out the pilot so that kinship carers across England can understand how it might impact them, and to use early findings from the evaluation to iteratively improve delivery of the pilot and to understand how it might inform a wider rollout in the future.

-In the interim, local authorities should emulate the leading practice of local authorities who already deliver a non-means tested allowance to kinship carers as soon as possible, and ensure financial issues do not prevent kinship carers from moving to a kinship arrangement best suited to their family situation.
+Regardless of if they are selected to be part of the pilot, local authorities should emulate the leading practice of local authorities who already deliver a non-means tested allowance to kinship carers as soon as possible, and ensure financial issues do not prevent kinship carers from moving to a kinship arrangement best suited to their family situation.
 This aligns with Foundations’ Kinship Care Practice Guide which recommends that kinship carers should be offered a financial allowance “to increase placement permanency, reduce the likelihood of placement disruption and improve the likelihood of permanent guardianship”.

 To support this, the government should also commit to updating special guardianship guidance to reduce current unacceptable variation and poor practice in the delivery of financial support, reiterating that “financial issues should not be the sole reason for a special guardianship arrangement failing to survive” and offering clarity to local authorities in the absence of an up-to-date and suitable means testing model.
 Guidance should also encourage equitable provision of suitable financial support to kinship carers with child arrangements orders, and local authorities should offer support to kinship carers with these arrangements who wish to move to special guardianship when in the best interests of the child.